Skip to main content

 Chicken Pox (Varicella) Varivax Vaccination Strongly Recommended2

-Written confirmation from Healthcare Professional or Healthcare Institution of completed course of Varicella vaccination OR completed course of Varicella Vaccine
+Written confirmation from Documentation of completed course of Varicella Vaccine OR

-Students should be TB Screened and cleared prior to attend on placement TB Screening is Negative for infectious TB.
+Students should be TB Screened and cleared prior to attending on placement.
+TB Screening is Negative for active TB.

-Exposure Prone Procedure (EPP) Clearance - All students on programmes7 which involve students undertaking EPPs to be screened to confirm they are non-infectious with Hepatitis B and Hepatitis C. EPP Blood Test undertaken before students can undertake EPPS Hep B and Hep C non-infectivity confirmed using Identified Validated Standard Sample undertaken only in UCC Student Health Department3
+Exposure Prone Procedure (EPP) Clearance - All students on programmeswhich involve students undertaking EPPs to be screened to confirm they are non-infectious with Hepatitis B and Hepatitis C. EPP Blood Test undertaken before students can undertake EPPs Hep B and Hep C non-infectivity confirmed using Identified Validated Standard Sample undertaken only in UCC Student Health Department4

 NOTES

 1. This table does not apply to UCC Nursing and Midwifery students.
-SoNM students are subject to HSE OCC policy.
+These students are subject to HSE policy.

-2. Vaccinations recommended as per the National Imunisation Guidelines for Ireland (Healthcare settings Chapter 18).
-Students who decline vaccination or are unable to achieve and sustain adequate levels of immunity may be unable to undertake placements in higher risk settings.
-This may prevent them acquiring the core competencies required to graduate from their programme.
+2. Vaccinations recommended as per the National Immunisation Guidelines for Ireland (Healthcare settings, Chapter 4).
+Students who decline vaccination or are unable to achieve and sustain adequate levels of immunity may be unable to undertake placements in certain settings such as augmented care units.
+This may prevent them acquiring the core competencies required to graduate from their programme and the student may be required to transfer to an alternative exit degree programme.

-3. Identified Validated Sample Standard requires the student to provided Photo ID at time of blood sampling, and that the sample is taken and processed by the UCC Student Health Department Staff.
+4. Identity Validated Sample Standard requires the student to provide Photo ID at time of blood sampling, and that the sample is taken and processed by the UCC Student Health Department.

 5. Individuals born on or before 31/12/1978 are considered to be clinically immune to each of Measles Mumps and Rubella by virtue of likely prior exposure to the wild virus.
-Serology IgG levels are not acceptable as proof of immunity to Mumps.
-This is because interpretation of mumps IgG levels is problematic as there is no IgG level that definitely indicates immunity in those vaccinated.
 Evidence of immunity for individuals born since 1978 is documented evidence of 2 doses of MMR, or documented evidence of having previously suffered clinical measles, mumps and rubella.
-In the absence of this evidence the student should be vaccinated with at least at lifetime’s total of 2 doses of MMR vaccine minimum 1 months apart.
+In the absence of this evidence the student should be vaccinated with a lifetime total of 2 doses of MMR.

-6. BCG is not part of the routine control of Tuberculosis in some countries, including the US and Canada.
+7. BCG is not part of the routine control of Tuberculosis in some countries, e.g. US and Canada.

-7. Programmes involving EPPs are Medicine, Dentistry, Dental Nursing, Dental Hygiene, and Speech and Language Therapy.
+9. Programmes involving EPPs are Medicine, Paramedic studies, Dentistry, Dental Nursing, Dental Hygiene, and Speech and Language Therapy.

 Student Health Department